pythonph/pycon-2015/_sources/sponsorship.txt

 **We're still looking for sponsors and partners!**

-Deadline for sponsorship applications is on **June 19, 2015** so we can have time to have the conference banners and programme brochures printed.
+Hard deadline for sponsorship applications is on **June 19, 2015** so we can have time to have the conference banners and programme brochures printed.

 .. raw:: html